This post was originally published on December 19, 2016, and updated most recently on February 4, 2021.

 A Project Plan is the backbone of any project.
 It’s a crucial piece of documentation that ensures teams know who is doing what, when their deadlines are, and what resources they will need and have available to them along the way.
 Without a detailed plan, it is impossible to reliably predict delivery dates, foresee upcoming issues, or adjust strategy quickly when necessary.

 Begin with the goal and stated objective(s) of the project.
 Think about who the client is and how the outcome should represent their brand and fulfill their requisites.
 Define what your deliverables will be and what the finished project should look like by the end.
 Detail any necessary resources.

-Once you know the goals, deliverables, and resources, it’s time to map out how you’re going to get from day 1 through completion.
+Once you know the goals, deliverables, and resources, it’s time to map out day 1 through project completion.
 This is where you begin to flesh out your timeline.
-Taking into account realistic time expectations, your team’s availability, budget constraints, etc., you can predict how long each portion of the project will take, which team members you will need and when, as well as begin to set milestones.
+Considering realistic time expectations, your team’s availability, budget constraints, etc., you can predict how long each portion of the project will take, which team members you will need, and when, and begin to set milestones.
 You will need to clearly define team vs. individual responsibilities to prevent any redundancies or gaps as well as establish accountability throughout the process.